How to optimize your retail markdown strategyBy Tom Summerfield on June 18, 2020

 This is where AI can play a crucial role in helping to make better, data-driven decisions that drive tangible commercial outcomes.
 By leveraging data, in any format or structure, from across the entire retail business – whether it’s customer, transactional or website data – AI can forecast the predicted demand of products to a higher degree of accuracy.
 We call this a Predictive Demand View.
 With this AI-powered view, you can truly plan for profit and make more informed pricing decisions.

 Businesses can utilize AI-driven markdown scenario analysis to identify the optimal pricing for each product.
 The technology recommends an advisory “perfect price range” on an individual product level, based on a wide range of factors and demand signals that wouldn’t normally be visible.
 This helps merchandisers with their markdown decision making and ensures that initial markdowns aren’t too severe.

 The results can be truly amazing.
-Our merchandising solution, Demand Intelligence, was recently utilized by a leading UK multi-channel retailer.
+Our merchandising solution, Inventory Intelligence, was recently utilized by a leading UK multi-channel retailer.
 By applying AI-powered pricing recommendations to a segment of its inventory across online and in store, the retailer has enjoyed some huge results.
 Utilizing price range suggestions on just 15% of the stock file, the merchandising team was able to optimize its markdowns to drive a huge saving of $3 million (£2.4 million).
 To put this into perspective, this figure equates to additional margin worth approximately 1% of the retailer’s overall turnover.
 Demand Intelligence is also leading to increased team productivity and significant time savings, with AI effectively super-powering the end user’s output.

 We’re at a crucial juncture in retail at the moment, and making the right decisions to maximize your business’ profitability has never been more important.
 Using AI, you can super-charge your merchandising team’s output and make smarter, profit-driving decisions to navigate this important period successfully.